 - SMTP The Simple Mail Transfer Protocol is an IP protocol used for email transmission.
 When used over SSL-secured connections, it is often used the term SMTPS.
-78 - SRV record An SRV record is a DNS record type used to define the location on the network of specific services such as SIP or XMPP servers.
+78 - SRTP The Secure Real-time Transport Protocol (SRTP) is a profile for Real-time Transport Protocol RTP intended to provide encryption, message authentication and integrity, and replay attack protection to the RTP data in both unicast and multicast applications.
+39 - SRV record An SRV record is a DNS record type used to define the location on the network of specific services such as SIP or XMPP servers.
 143 - SSL The Secure Sockets Layer (SSL) is a cryptographic protocol for secure communication and providing strong encryption of network traffic at application level protocol.
-142, 200 - TLS The Transport Layer Security is a cryptographic protocol for secure communication and providing strong encryption of network traffic for application level protocols like HTTP, SMTP, 55, 142 - TON TON or type of number, indicates the scope of the address value, such as whether it is an international number, a national number, unknown or other formats. - Trunk In the TDM world, a trunk is a physical line or circuit connecting telephony switches, providing a transmission channel between two elements.
+142, 200 - TLS The Transport Layer Security is a cryptographic protocol for secure communication and providing strong encryption of network traffic for application level protocols like HTTP, SMTP, 56, 142 - TON TON or type of number, indicates the scope of the address value, such as whether it is an international number, a national number, unknown or other formats. - Trunk In the TDM world, a trunk is a physical line or circuit connecting telephony switches, providing a transmission channel between two elements.
 In this document, the term TDM will be used interchangeably to denote a TDM trunk or a SIP trunk, as it is common practice in the telecommunication field. - VLAN In computer networking, a single layer-2 network may be partitioned to create multiple distinct broadcast domains, which are mutually isolated so that packets can only pass between them via one or more routers; such a domain is referred to as a virtual local area network, virtual LAN or VLAN. - VPN A Virtual Private Network is a point-to-point connection used to link two private networks over a public one (such as the Internet), using a secure, encrypted tunnel. - WAV Waveform Audio File Format (WAVE, or more commonly known as WAV due to its filename extension) (rarely, Audio for Windows) is a Microsoft and IBM audio file format standard for storing an audio bitstream on computers.
-152 - WSS WSS stands for secured WebSocket, a WebSocket over SSL. - WebRTC (Web Real-Time Communication) is an API definition drafted by the World Wide Web Consortium (W3C) that supports browser-to-browser applications for voice calling, video chat, and P2P file sharing without plugins.
+152 - WSS WSS stands for secured WebSocket, a WebSocket over SSL.

+WebRTC WebRTC (Web Real-Time Communication) is an API definition drafted by the World Wide Web Consortium (W3C) that supports browser-to-browser applications for voice calling, video chat, and P2P file sharing without plugins.